Lumzdas/makita/README.md

-# makima
+# makita

-Makima is a daemon for Linux to remap keyboards, mice, controllers and tablets.\
+Makita is a daemon for Linux to remap keyboards, mice, controllers and tablets.\
 It works on both Wayland and X11 as it relies on the `evdev` kernel interface.

+Forked from the amazing [makima](https://github.com/cyber-sushi/makima).

 ## Features
 - Translates keys, buttons or combinations to other keys, sequences or shell commands.